snowbillr/blog/_drafts/buttons-in-phaser-3.md

 Lucky for us our project already has taken care of the first part of our most basic button.
 That ugly green text on that ugly black background?
 Looks like a perfect candidate for an ugly button!.

-The ugly green text is an instance of `Phaser.GameObjects.Text` which extends the `Phaser.GameObjects.GameObject` class.
-Everything that gets added to our scene is an instance of `GameObject`, and this is the class that provides us with the method we need to make our text (or our image, or sprite, or any other `GameObject`) clickable.
+Every object that gets added to our scene is an instance that extends from `Phaser.GameObjects.GameObject`.
+In this case, `Phaser.GameObjects.Text` extends the base `GameObject` class.
+Its this class that provides us with the method we need to make our text (or image, or sprite, or any other `GameObject`) clickable.

 We need tell Phaser that we want our player to be able to interact with our `GameObject`.
 [I wonder what method we should call on GameObject.](https://github.com/photonstorm/phaser/blob/v3.3.0/src/gameobjects/GameObject.js#L262)